Blender allows you to save you own .blend file to use on startup.

 Tested on all LTS versions from 2.83 to 3.6 (remember to use compatible templates).

-External resources in templates:
+External resources in templates

-Be aware that, by default, blender uses relative paths for external resources.
-Relative paths will not work when opening it as a template.
+Be aware that, by default, blender use relative paths for external resources.

-This is due to the fact that templates initially has no path at all.
+This is due to the fact that templates initially has no path at all,

-To overcome this, you can either manually update your templates to only have absolute paths (i.e. using File > External Data > Make Paths Absolute
+To overcome this, you can either manually update your templates to only have absolute paths (i.e. using File > External Data > Make Paths Absolute on them), as well as leave that job to Custom Templates.

 From version 1.6.0, you can easily batch-process your templates to ensure absolute paths for external resources, in one-click.